EastolfiWebDev/FileSystemStore/README.md

 [![Downloads][downloads-image]][npm-url]
 [![Documentation Status][docs-image]][docs-url]

-It handles the collections and documents in memory, and allow the use of stores for persistence.
+Persists the collection and documents received by the [MongoPortable][Repo-MongoPortable] module.

 # Installation
 ```shell